RootReturn0/Fibonacci-of-a-frog/README.md

-# Fibonacci of a frog
+# A Frog Jumps Up Steps
-The frog need to jump up steps.
+There is a frog need to jump up steps.
 How many methods it can use if the frog can only jump up one or two steps each time.
 ## Requirement
 C++ compilation environment is required.
 ## How to use